SunnySuite/Sunny.jl/README.md

 ## Example notebooks

- To get a feeling for what Sunny can do, we recommend to start by browsing some [Jupyter notebook examples](http://nbviewer.org/github/ddahlbom/SunnyTutorials/tree/main/tutorials/).
+ To get a feeling for what Sunny can do, we recommend browsing some [Jupyter notebook examples](https://github.com/ddahlbom/SunnyTutorials).

 ## Technical description of SU(_N_) spin dynamics.